LDexter/DavinCC/README.md

 3. Ensure the openai-lua library is located at `/DavinCC/lib/openai-lua`
 4. Make a "greetings" folder within DavinCC and paste `greetStandard.txt` inside
 5. Run `da` for a conversation interface and enjoy!

+## Custom Personalities Through Greeting Files

+1. To craft a personality, copy the `greetStandard.txt` in greetings again
+2. Rename the file to replace "Standard" with anything you like
+3. Update `local personality = "standard"` to resemble your changes
+4. Modify the **_sentences before_** `"You:"` for general descriptions
+5. Modify _text following_ `"You:"` for sample prompts
+6. Modify _text following_ `"AI:"` for sample replies

+Remember two things about greeting files:

+- Quality _and_ quantity are paramount for effective results
+- `"The following is a conversation"` and `"You:"`/`"AI:"` are off-limits from being edited, else the program will break.
+That being said, these are planned to be cofigurable.

 ## Running `da`